BoxedBrain/pws-docs/docs/configuration/client-modules/applications/rdp_and_ssh_applications/recording_a_session/index.md

 ### User right

--Can manage recordings for an application
+- Can manage recordings for an application

 !!! hint
     Please note that session recording uses disk space in the database.
 Although the way the recordings are saved is efficient in terms of resources, the required amount of disk space varies greatly depending on the content.
 The more that is done during the recorded session, the higher the disk space usage.